Origin Of Logotherapy

-Viktor Frankl, the psychiatrist that developed the therapy, believed that humans are motivated by the need to find meaning in their lives and that those experiencing challenges may live in an existential vacuum.
+Viktor Frankl, is the psychiatrist who developed logotherapy.
+Frankl believed that humans are motivated by the need to find meaning in their lives and that those experiencing challenges may live in an existential vacuum.

 Who Was Victor Frankl?